The Health Benefits of Sauna

-Well - it’s true!
-Researchers have found that blood sugar values significantly decreased in individuals after only seven 15-minute sauna sessions (1).
-Another study found that several far-infrared sauna sessions significantly reduced the blood sugar levels of the participants (2).
-Similar findings were discovered with hot-tubs, where the blood sugar levels decreased from an average of 10.1 mmol/L to 8.8. mmol/L after three weeks of regular hot-tub use (3).
-Animal models have also shown that heat therapy can seriously reduce blood sugar values and increase insulin sensitivity (4).
+Similar findings were discovered with hot tubs, where the blood sugar levels decreased from an average of 10.1 mmol/L to 8.8. mmol/L after three weeks of regular hot tub use.
+Animal models have also shown that heat therapy can seriously reduce blood sugar values and increase insulin sensitivity.

-Regular sauna use has been shown to reduce the risk of dying from cardiovascular-related disease and from all causes of premature death, while also reducing the risk of developing dementia, Alzheimer’s disease and psychotic disorder (5).
+Regular sauna use has been shown to reduce the risk of cardiovascular-related disease and premature death, while also reducing the risk of developing dementia, Alzheimer’s disease, and psychotic disorder.

-Researchers suggest that heat therapy has these effects due to heat shock proteins, Nrf2, FOX03, Interleukin-6 and Interleukin-10 (5).
+Researchers suggest that heat therapy has these effects due to heat shock proteins, Nrf2, FOX03, Interleukin-6, and Interleukin-10.

 Because these heat shock proteins are very important in stopping damage and in repairing other damaged proteins, your cells are so clever that they start increasing the production of heat shock proteins whenever they feel stressed.
-This process is called the heat shock response and is the equivalent of you making many cups of camomile tea and bubble baths whenever you start feeling stressed about unread emails.
-(5)
+This process is called the heat shock response.

-And even though sauna might feel relaxing for you, your cells feel the exact opposite - the heat stress causes your cells to seriously increase their heat shock protein levels.
-Research shows that heat stress causes healthy individual to produce more heat shock proteins, and that these increased levels stay even as time passes.
+And even though a sauna might feel relaxing for you, your cells feel the exact opposite—the heat stress causes your cells to seriously increase their heat shock protein levels.
+Research shows that heat stress causes healthy individuals to produce more heat shock proteins, and that these increased levels stay even as time passes.
 These increased amounts then contribute to improved cell health and protein repair.
-(5)

-The heat from the sauna doesn’t only act directly on heat shock proteins - it also activates a transcription factor called Nrf2.
-Nrf2 affects several genes of the cells, increases the production of a heat shock protein which in turn breaks down pro-oxidants (you guessed it, the less desired evil twin of antioxidants) and creates antioxidants and anti-inflammatory gas.
-Through this series of events Nrf2 protects the cell against oxidative stress and chronic inflammation.
-And as we discussed in our earlier blog post, chronic inflammation is a major risk in developing chronic diseases related to your cardiovascular system, blood sugar and gut.
-(6)
+The heat from the sauna doesn’t only act directly on heat shock proteins—it also activates a transcription factor called Nrf2.
+Nrf2 affects several genes of the cells and increases the production of a heat shock protein which in turn breaks down pro-oxidants (you guessed it, the less desired evil twin of antioxidants) and creates antioxidants and anti-inflammatory gas.
+Through this series of events, Nrf2 protects the cell against oxidative stress and chronic inflammation.
+And as we discussed in our earlier blog post, chronic inflammation is a major risk in developing chronic diseases related to your cardiovascular system, blood sugar, and gut.

-FOX03 proteins have both a fantastic name - Forkhead box 03 - and pretty fantastic functions within the cell.
-These proteins take part in keeping your cells youthful and healthy, while also contributing to delightful things like tumor suppression, DNA repair and immune function.
-The heat stress from the sauna makes FOX03 join with its friend SIRT1 - an important player in reducing cell ageing.
-SIRT1 is also such a good friend that when the two are joined together, FOX03 becomes much more resistant to oxidative stress and can do an even better job in the cell.
-(5)
+FOX03 proteins (Forkhead box 03) take part in keeping your cells youthful and healthy, while also contributing to functions like tumor suppression, DNA repair, and immune function.
+The heat stress from the sauna makes FOX03 join with its friend SIRT1: an important player in reducing cell aging.
+When combined, FOX03 becomes much more resistant to oxidative stress and can do an even better job within the cell.

 1. V. Shiralkar et al., “Effect of Steam Sauna Bath on Fasting Blood Glucose Level in Healthy Adults”, 2018.
 Published in Indian Journal of Medical Biochemistry.
 URL: https://www.researchgate.net/publication/326203347_Effect_of_Steam_Sauna_Bath_on_Fasting_Blood_Glucose_Level_in_Healthy_Adults